-A new group of words will appear on the display.
+If the whole message is not displayed, parts of it will appear every three seconds.
+To scroll through the message at your own speed, press the INFO button repeatedly.
+A new group of words will appear on the display with each press.
 Once the complete message has been displayed, the information symbol will disappear from the display until another new message is received.
 The old message can be displayed by pressing the INFO button until a new message is received or a different station is tuned to.

-When a message is not available from an FM station, NO INFO will be displayed.
+When a message is not available from a station, NO INFO will be displayed.

 TRAF (Traffic): Press this button to receive traffic announcements.
-If the current station does not broadcast traffic announcements, the radio will seek to a station that does.
-The traffic symbol will flash on the display.
+If the current tuned station does not broadcast traffic announcements, the radio will seek to a station that does.
 When the radio finds a station that broadcasts traffic announcements, it will stop.
+TRAF will appear on the display and when a traffic announcement comes on you will hear it.
 If no station is found, NO TRAF will appear on the display.